-Trial Of A Timelord wasn’t enough to suggest the show had turned the corner and upon Grade’s orders once again Who was given another chance but Baker was fired.
-He later commented that he thought Baker’s portrayal of the Doctor was “utterly unlikeable; absolutely God-awful in fact!”
+Trial Of A Timelord wasn’t enough, to suggest the show had turned the corner – and upon Grade’s orders – once again; Who was given another chance but Baker was fired.
+Grade later commented that he thought Baker’s portrayal of the Doctor was – “utterly unlikeable; absolutely God-awful in fact!”

-Baker offered to return if they let him do the whole of season 24.
-Producer JNT countered this by offering Baker the chance to reprise the Doctor character one more time in season 24’s opener Time And The Rani, in which he would have regenerated into Sylvester McCoy.
+Baker offered to return, if they let him do the whole of season 24.
+Producer JNT countered this by offering Baker the chance to reprise the Doctor character one more time, in season 24’s opener Time And The Rani; where he would have regenerated – into Sylvester McCoy.

-Baker refused and the episode was re – written to include the now famous “not Colin Baker” regeneration scene opener where incoming new Doctor – Sylvester McCoy played both roles.
-Baker – as he explained later in a 1987 interview with the Sun newspaper :
+Baker refused and the episode was re-written, to include the now famous “not Colin Baker” regeneration scene opener, where incoming new Doctor; Sylvester McCoy – played both roles.
+Baker – as he explained later in a 1987 interview, with the Sun newspaper, said:

 “[Michael] Grade didn’t want me to say I had been fired.
 My boss, Jonathan Powell, the Head of Series and Serials, said that the BBC would stand by any statement I made.
 He strongly suggested to me that I should claim to be leaving for personal reasons.
 They actually wanted me to come back and do four more episodes, just so I could be killed off and fit in with their plans!
 I told them what they could do with their offer!”.
 Colin Baker on Michael Grade

-Despite not being invited to take part in the 50th anniversary, Baker still tours the Who circuit, records audio dramas and having also appeared in the unofficial 50th anniversary episode The Five-ish Doctors.
+Despite not being invited to take part in the recent 50th anniversary celebrations.
+Baker still tours the Who circuit, records audio dramas and having appeared in the unofficial 50th anniversary episode The Five-ish Doctors.